For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Eunji Kim

-Degrees: BS in Communication Studies from University of Minnesota, Twin-Cities; MPH in Maternal and Child Health and minors in Epidemiology and American Indian Health and Wellness from the University of Minnesota, School of Public Health
+Degrees: MPH in Maternal and Child Health and minors in Epidemiology and American Indian Health and Wellness from the University of Minnesota, School of Public Health; BS in Communication Studies from University of Minnesota, Twin-Cities;

 Eunji 's Focus: Eunji’s central professional goal is to become a highly qualified and effective researcher and educator.
-She hopes to contribute to progress in addressing health disparities and disproportionalities so as to be able to find effective and culturally responsive tools to reduce health disparities and mitigate the occurrence of mental health challenges and behavioral disorders.
+She hopes to contribute to progress in addressing health inequities and disproportionalities so as to be able to find effective and culturally responsive tools to reduce health inequities and mitigate the occurrence of mental health challenges and behavioral disorders.

-Prior to pursuing her doctoral studies, Eunji worked as a Program Manager at the Korean Adoptees Ministry Center in Minnesota, where she was at the forefront of the response to racial discrimination directed at Koreans during COVID-19.
-She was also responsible for conducting a Community Readiness Assessment (CRA) with respect to the prevention of mental illness and suicide as part of the Eliminating Health Disparities Initiative (EHDI).
+Before her doctoral studies, Eunji was a Program Manager at the Korean Adoptees Ministry Center in Minnesota.
+She led responses to racial discrimination against Koreans during COVID-19 and conducted a Community Readiness Assessment for the Eliminating Health Disparities Initiative.

-She is primarily interested in using a culturally-informed lens to understand the lived experiences of vulnerable populations situated within multifaceted socio-ecological contexts and to investigate how psychosocial factors and the surrounding social-cultural environment influence mental and behavioral health outcomes and the psychosocial well-being of ethnic-racial minority youth and families.
+She is primarily interested in employing a culturally informed lens to understand the lived experiences of vulnerable populations within multifaceted socio-ecological contexts and to investigate how psychosocial factors, as well as their social-cultural environment, influence mental and behavioral health and the well-being of racial/ethnic minority youth and families.

 Research Interests: